cjheath/AD9959/README.md

     ... etc

     dds.sweepFrequency(MyAD9959::Channel0|MyAD9959::Channel1, 8000000);	// Target frequency
-    dds.sweepDivider(MyAD9959::Channel0|MyAD9959::Channel1, div, false);	// Target frequency divider dds.sweepAmplitude(MyAD9959::Channel0|MyAD9959::Channel1, 512);	// Target amplitude (half)
+    dds.sweepDelta(MyAD9959::Channel0|MyAD9959::Channel1, div, false);	// Target frequency delta dds.sweepAmplitude(MyAD9959::Channel0|MyAD9959::Channel1, 512);	// Target amplitude (half)
     dds.sweepPhase(MyAD9959::Channel0|MyAD9959::Channel1, 8192);	// Target phase (180 degrees)

 Next, set up and down sweep rates by providing the step size and the step rate.
-A frequency step is a change in the divider value, so you'll need to use frequencyDivider() to get the exact values.
+A frequency step is a change in the delta value, so you'll need to use frequencyDelta() to get the exact values.
 The step rate is 8 bit unsigned, expressing a multiple of 4 core clock cycles.
 With a 500MHz core clock, the shortest step is 8ns, a step of 125 gets you 1us steps, and the longest step is 2.048us.